 Macadamia Nut Base

-1/2 cup (1 stick) cold unsalted butter, cut into pieces
+- 1/2 cup cold unsalted butter 1 stick, cut into pieces

-Remove the pan from the oven.
+- Remove pan from the oven.
 Wait 1 minute, then sprinkle the chocolate morsels evenly over the caramel.

 - Let stand 2 to 3 minutes for the heat to melt the chocolate.
 Spread the chocolate evenly with an offset metal spatula or the back of a metal spoon.
 Cool completely, then refrigerate to set the chocolate.
 Store in refrigerator.
 Cut into bars with a sharp knife.